- +27 63 333 8041

 Divorce is a complex issue because of the various factors involved in each divorce but there are basic principles in Scripture that govern the church’s approach to divorce.

 The key principle is that once a couple marry, they are bound together until death and should not be separated by a divorce.
-In
+In Mark 10:9 Jesus said, “What God has joined together, let man not separate.”

 God opposes divorce because it is a breach of the marriage covenant.
 In fact, God hates divorce.
 Whilst God may allow divorce in certain circumstances, He will never encourage or promote it.
+(Malachi 2:14-16)

 God opposes divorce because of the devastating, long-term effect it has on the spouses and particularly the children of the union.
 Jesus strongly cautioned adults not to do anything that may cause a child to sin!
 Parents cannot avoid accountability for what happens to their children during and after the divorce.
+(Malachi 2:15; Matthew 18: 2-6)

-5:8, that a person who does not provide for his immediate family has denied the faith and is worse than an unbeliever holds true for all divorcees.
+If a couple divorces, the duty to provide and care for children of the marriage remains as strong as it was during the marriage, notwithstanding a further marriage.
+The statement in 1 Timothy 5:8, that a person who does not provide for his immediate family has denied the faith and is worse than an unbeliever holds true for all divorcees.
 There is a serious expectation that all members will provide for their children from previous marriages to the very best of their ability and to actively care for them as best as the divorce conditions allow.

-(Mark10:4).
+God accepts that governments and authorities have provided mechanisms for divorce and, in fact, allowed Moses to grant certificates of divorce (Mark10:4).
 That is, God does not force people to continue to love each other and stay married if they are determined to obtain a divorce.
 Similarly, this assembly leadership has no jurisdiction to compel its members to remain in a marriage.
 We can only offer advice, encouragement and support.
 However, the church leadership may, after discussion, consultation and prayer, impose Biblical discipline if the circumstances warrant or necessitate it.

-(Mark 10:5).
+Jesus made the point that divorce is the result of the “hardening of hearts” (Mark 10:5).
 That is, divorce is caused by sinfulness.
-The primary sins that cause divorce are a failure to obey the second most important commandment in Scripture, to love your neighbor as yourself, and the failure to apply God’s standard of love found in
+The primary sins that cause divorce are a failure to obey the second most important commandment in Scripture, to love your neighbor as yourself, and the failure to apply God’s standard of love found in 1 Corinthians 13:4-8.

 The only Biblical ground for divorce is marital unfaithfulness.
+(Matthew 5:32)

 The church concedes that in certain circumstances, severe abuse and extreme sinfulness can make it dangerous or impossible for a spouse to remain in a marriage.
 Furthermore, circumstances in a marriage may also render it dangerous or totally inappropriate for children to continue to be raised in that marriage.
 The offended spouse should proceed with divorce only after exhausting all reasonable remedies available to solve the marriage problems.